spacelift-io/user-documentation/docs/legal/cookie-policy.md

 If You'd like to delete Cookies or instruct your web browser to delete or refuse Cookies, please visit the help pages of your web browser.

-- For the Chrome web browser, please visit this page from Google: [https://support.google.com/accounts/answer/32050](https://support.google.com/accounts/answer/32050)
+- For the Chrome web browser, please visit this page from Google: [https://support.google.com/accounts/answer/32050](https://support.google.com/accounts/answer/32050){: rel="nofollow"}
-- For the Internet Explorer web browser, please visit this page from Microsoft: [http://support.microsoft.com/kb/278835](http://support.microsoft.com/kb/278835)
+- For the Internet Explorer web browser, please visit this page from Microsoft: [http://support.microsoft.com/kb/278835](http://support.microsoft.com/kb/278835){: rel="nofollow"}
-- For the Firefox web browser, please visit this page from Mozilla: [https://support.mozilla.org/en-US/kb/delete-cookies-remove-info-websites-stored](https://support.mozilla.org/en-US/kb/delete-cookies-remove-info-websites-stored)
+- For the Firefox web browser, please visit this page from Mozilla: [https://support.mozilla.org/en-US/kb/delete-cookies-remove-info-websites-stored](https://support.mozilla.org/en-US/kb/delete-cookies-remove-info-websites-stored){: rel="nofollow"}
-- For the Safari web browser, please visit this page from Apple: [https://support.apple.com/guide/safari/manage-cookies-and-website-data-sfri11471/mac](https://support.apple.com/guide/safari/manage-cookies-and-website-data-sfri11471/mac)
+- For the Safari web browser, please visit this page from Apple: [https://support.apple.com/guide/safari/manage-cookies-and-website-data-sfri11471/mac](https://support.apple.com/guide/safari/manage-cookies-and-website-data-sfri11471/mac){: rel="nofollow"}

 For any other web browser, please visit your web browser's official web pages.

 ### More Information about Cookies

 <!-- markdown-link-check-disable-next-line -->
-You can learn more about cookies: [Cookies: What Do They Do?](https://www.freeprivacypolicy.com/blog/cookies/).
+You can learn more about cookies: [Cookies: What Do They Do?](https://www.freeprivacypolicy.com/blog/cookies/){: rel="nofollow"}.

 ### Contact Us

-If you have any questions about this Cookies Policy, You can contact us by email at privacy@spacelift.io.
+If you have any questions about this Cookies Policy, You can contact us by email at [privacy@spacelift.io](mailto:privacy@spacelift.io).